thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 password = pypi-LONGPASSWORD
 ```

-You can then trigger an upload manually using twine:
+You can then trigger an upload manually using the [twine](https://pypi.org/project/twine/) library :

 ```
 uv run twine upload --repository testpypi dist/* --verbose
 ```

-Assumign you have set up Trusted publishing on test.pypi.org you can try a test publish by adjusting the `Publish to PyPi` Github action in `release.yml`
+Assuming you have set up Trusted Publishing on [test.pypi.org](https://test.pypi.org) you can try a test publish by adjusting the `Publish to PyPi` Github action in `release.yml` like so:

 ```yaml
       - name: Publish package distributions to PyPI